slinden2/chunk-of-code/content/blog/how-to-implement-a-dynamic-command-line-menu-in-python/index.md

 With the dynamic menu you can easily use other method ID's than numbers.
 Nothing prevents you from using something like _do_jump_ or _do_shoot_ as your method name.
 You just need to adapt the `generate_menu()` to your method names.

-That's all for now.
-Please leave a comment below. :)
+That's all for now. :)